stanasa/stanasa.github.io/README.md

-# [datascientist.guru](http://datascientist.guru) -- Ryan Bensussan Harvey's online resume & CV
+# [stanasa.github.io](stanasa.github.io) -- Serban Tanasa's online resume & CV

 ## Take a look!
 Ask questions!

-I'm happy to chat with anyone interested in my skills and experience, or with questions about what's in my online resume.
-Please feel free to contact me via one of the methods [on the site](http://datascientist.guru).
+I'm happy to chat with anyone interested in my skills and experience, or with questions about the contents of my online resume.
+Please feel free to contact me via one of the methods listed [on the site](stanasa.github.io).

 ## This site was built using: